 Not surprisingly, Emma Villas didn’t respond.

 So now what?
 Guarino would like me to give Emma Villas a little nudge, if not to refund the money, then to at least respond to her request.
-I think she deserves some kind of response, but I’m not entirely sure if a 50 percent refund is the correct one.
+My advocacy team and I think she deserves some kind of response.
+We are not entirely sure if a 50 percent refund is the correct one.
+(Here’s our guide to renting a vacation home.)

 I’ve stayed in a lot of vacation rentals that promised something they never delivered, including wireless Internet access, stunning views, proximity to everything.
 It’s all relative when it comes to vacation rentals, which are the last unstandardized travel businesses.